 Let us consider a case where the data is limited to a peak flow rate only, the pipe slope and road elevation relative to the streambed may be adjusted to prevent over topping and it has a free flow discharge (assuming no tail water).
 Consider inlet control first since the data input requirement is much less.
 Nomographs, as found on page 192 of the NCSPA book, are very helpful in this endeavor.
 Many different culvert sizes may be proposed at a given flow rate.
 Drawing a line on the chart intersecting those two data points will result in the expected Head Water (HW) in terms of pipe rise for the given end treatment.
 The minimum pipe size with adequate height of cover that exceeds the HW as given in the chart will be the proper minimum culvert size.

 An outlet control analysis will be impossible with this limited amount of data.
-One way to make an educated guess of the flow capacity of the culvert is to consider the pipes conveyance (K) as given on page 172 of the NCSPA book (assuming the pipe is flowing full).
+One way to make an educated guess of the flow capacity of the culvert is to consider the pipes conveyance (K) as given on page 172 of the NCSPA book.
 This property is constant for each pipe size of the same roughness coefficient (n).
 To arrive at the flow capacity, simply take the square root of the slope in decimal form and multiply it by the conveyance (K).
 This will determine the minimum slope required to convey the designed peak flow rate.
 If the slope exceeds what is practical from the site conditions, increase the pipe size until a solution is found.
 Whichever method, inlet or outlet control that results in the largest pipe is the one to be considered.

 This method does not give “the answer” for a properly sized culvert, but it does allow for an idea of the pipe size that may be expected given the limited data set available.
 It is important that the assumptions be properly disclosed, so the Engineer of Record knows that the final design must be calculated when a more complete data set is available.
 However, it may not be economically viable for some projects to ever obtain all the required data.
 In this case, a second review for sensitivity of the projects risk assessment for the pipe function may be all that is needed.